 There are several yurt camps available for travelers in Uzbekistan which permits travelers to combine classical tours with some adventure.
-Most of the yurt camps are located in the area of Nurata, in the villages Yangigazgan and Dongalak (Kyzylkum desert).
-Being close to the lake Aydarkul, they all give an opportunity to swimming in the lake (depending on the weather).
+Most of the yurt camps are located in the area of Nurata, in the villages of Yangigazgan and Dongalak (Kyzylkum desert).
+Being close to lake Aydarkul, they all give an opportunity to swim in the lake (depending on the weather).

-The best yurt camps of Nurata are Kizilkum Yurt Camp & Safari Yurt Camp, Aydar Yurt Camp, & Sputnik.
+The best yurt camps in Nurata are Kizilkum Yurt Camp & Safari Yurt Camp, Aydar Yurt Camp, & Sputnik.

 The city of Ellikkala, between Nukus & Khiva, has its own yurt camp – Ayaz Kala Yurt Camp.
 This one is amazing because it is located right in front of a 2000-year-old antique citadel.
 Ayaz Kala also offers the same services as the other yurt camps.